Healthcare mandates · Interoperability · AI Readiness · Operational execution

 USCDI v3 · HIPAA EDI modernization · Ongoing CMS obligations

-BYOC or embedded SDK · No PHI outside your environment · Scope confirmed through engagement
+BYOC or embedded SDK · No PHI outside your environment · Model provider configurable at deployment · Engagement scoped to your environment, your stack, and your deadline

 See delivery timeline →